Glagolitic script: Survival and use in Croatia

 The early development of the Glagolitic minuscule script alongside the increasingly square majuscule is poorly documented, but a mutual relationship evolved between the two varieties: the majuscule being used primarily for inscriptions and higher liturgical uses, and the minuscule being used in both religious and secular documents.
 Ignoring the problematic early Slavonian inscriptions, the use of the Glagolitic script at its peak before the Croatian-Ottoman wars corresponded roughly to the area that spoke the Chakavian dialect at the time, in addition to some adjacent Kajkavian regions within the Zagreb bishopric.
 As a result, vernacular impact on the liturgical language and script largely stems from Chakavian sub-dialects, although South Chakavian speakers mostly used Cyrillic, with Glagolitic only in certain parishes as a high liturgical script until a Glagolitic seminary was opened in Split in the 18th century, aside from a period of time in the parish of Kučiće-Vinišće.

-Notable angular majuscule manuscripts written in this period include: parts of Glagolita Clozianus, the Ohrid epistolary, the Vienna folia, the Gršković Fragment, the Mihanović Fragment, the First Vrbnik Breviary, the Vrbnik Statute, the Reims Gospel, the Missal of duke Novak, Hrvoje's Missal, and parts of the Kiev Missal.
+Notable angular majuscule manuscripts written in this period include: parts of Glagolita Clozianus, the Ohrid epistolary, the Vienna folia, the Gršković Fragment, the Mihanović Fragment, the First Vrbnik Breviary, the Vrbnik Statute, the Reims Gospel, the Missal of duke Novak, Hrvoje's Missal, the Berlin missal and parts of the Kiev Missal.

 Notable minuscule manuscripts include: Greblo's quaresimal, Tumačenje od muke, the Kastav Statute, the Istrian Demarcation, and the Law code of Vinodol.